Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

+Update March 7th 2017: I have gotten the Audio patch files and am compiling a patched version of Kernel 4.8 as we speak.
+Except an update in the next couple of days, hopefully I get permission to release the source code/instructions as well.

 #Update from Connexant (e-mail) on Audio Support

 I messaged Simon Ho from Connexant about progress on the ALSA Audio driver for the CX2072X Codec that the E200HA uses and he replied: